MEET LANA ANTIC

 Adrienne Benson (Office Manager)

 Adrienne is a life-long resident of DuPage County and comes to Music Makers with a background of employment at College of DuPage and The Container Store.
-As the daughter of a music teacher, a 10-year recipient of private violin lessons, and a former member of various local choirs, she carries a deep appreciation of music and the arts and loves having the opportunity to help new musicians get started on their journey.
-In her free time she enjoys spending time with her friends, family, and church-family; keeping up with her crazy dog, Eloise; attending cultural & artistic events around Chicagoland; and working to conquer her ever-growing Pinterest to-do list.
+She recently graduated from Concordia University in River Forest, IL with a B.A. in Organizational Management.
+As the daughter of a music teacher (see Jan Benson's profile below!), a 10-year recipient of private violin lessons, and a former member of various local choirs, she carries a deep appreciation of music and the arts and loves having the opportunity to help new musicians get started on their journey.
+In her free time she enjoys spending time with her friends, family, and church-family; keeping up with her crazy dog, Eloise; attending cultural & artistic events around Chicagoland; and helping friends and family with a variety of household and organizational projects.
 Feel free to stop by the office and say hello - you’re always welcome!

 “If one can learn something as complex as a spoken language, one can learn the language of music regardless of innate musical ability, especially if it is taught in a similar fashion.
 The fine arts are an expression of the soul.
 Our art both shapes and is influenced by our culture.
 The importance of engaging with the arts in some form for emotional and physical health as well as life enrichment cannot be overemphasized.”

 Mrs. Benson has always known she wanted to be a musician and a music teacher.
 She loved playing school, performing on the piano for family, and organizing neighborhood talent shows as a child, and her first experience teaching music was actually during her high school years when she offered piano lessons to neighborhood children.
 She brings to Music Makers over 20 years of experience teaching general and choral music to DuPage County K-8 children in the public school system, and she currently teaches in Naperville School Dist.
 203.